mist64/cbmbus_doc/4 Standard Serial.md

 #### C64

+While the C64 contained a 6526 CIA I/O controller that had a working shift register, Commodore did not enable it for hardware-supported byte transfers, since the accompanying disk drive, the 1541, was not planned to be updated from the buggy 6522.

-The system architecture of the Commodore 64, which was the successor to the VIC-20, had the video chip halt the CPU for about 40 µs every ~500 µs, which would make it likely for the CPU to miss the 20 µs window in which a bit was valid.
+TO make matter worse, the system architecture of the Commodore 64, which was the successor to the VIC-20, had the video chip halt the CPU for about 40 µs every ~500 µs, which would make it likely for the CPU to miss the 20 µs window in which a bit was valid.
 The Commodore engineers decided not to turn off the display during Serial Bus operations (to disable video DMA), as it is done for tape access.

 In theory, it would be possible to fit the 320 µs to transmit a byte within the predictable 500 µs window between DMAs, but it is the sender that decides when to start the transmission of a byte and controls the actual transmission speed.

 So the specification of the protocol was _changed_ to increase the hold time by 40 µs, to 60 µs – but only in some cases: It was acknowledged that computers like the C64 might need more time to see a bit on the bus, but devices were still required to make the 20 µs window.
 Therefore, all devices use 60 µs hold times when sending data, but controllers can use 20 µs[^6].
+This reduces the theoretical throughput from devices to controllers to below 1 KB/sec.

-So in practice, the Serial Bus implementation in the system software of the VIC-20 was still standards compliant.
+In practice, the Serial Bus implementation in the system software of the VIC-20 was still standards compliant.
 The 1540 disk drive was updated as the 1541 with the new (slower) timing, but an option to change the bus speed to VIC-20 mode ([Commodore DOS](https://www.pagetable.com/?p=1038) command "`UI-`").

 ### SRQ